 International Business/International Marketing: The global economy has created a need for more people specialized in international business.
 If you love to travel and desire a career where you can learn about different cultures while working for a multinational corporation, you will feel at home in an International MBA program.
 This track teaches the ins and outs of overseas operations, including investment and marketing strategies and international laws and regulations.

 When choosing an MBA concentration, consider your strengths, interests and personality.
 Those who enjoy what they do and are willing to work hard to better their skills have a better chance at securing long-term career success.
-If you are interested in learning more about any of these MBA concentrations – or simply talking over potential future career paths – we encourage you to contact us today to talk to a representative from our School of Management.
+If you are interested in learning more about any of these MBA concentrations – or simply talking over potential future career paths – contact us to talk to a representative from our School of Management.